-A retail dealer who acquires non-tax-paid other tobacco products subject to the tax from a wholesale dealer is liable for any tax due on the tobacco products.
+A retail dealer located in this State who acquires from a wholesale dealer non-tax-paid tobacco products subject to the tax imposed by this section is liable for any tax due on the tobacco products.
 A retail dealer who is liable may not deduct a discount from the amount of tax due when reporting the tax.

-A manufacturer who is not a retail dealer and who ships tobacco products other than cigarettes to either a licensed wholesale dealer or retail dealer licensed may apply to the Secretary to be relieved of paying the tax on the tobacco products.
-A manufacturer who ships vapor products to either a licensed wholesale dealer or retail dealer licensed may apply to the Secretary to be relieved of paying the tax imposed on the vapor products shipped to either a wholesale dealer or retail dealer.
-Once granted permission, a manufacturer may choose not to pay the tax until otherwise notified by the Secretary.
-To be relieved of payment of the tax imposed by this section, a manufacturer must comply with the requirements set by the Secretary.
+A manufacturer who is not a retail dealer and who ships tobacco products to either a licensed wholesale or retail dealer may apply to the Secretary to be relieved of paying the tax on the tobacco products.
+A manufacturer who is not a retail dealer and who ships vapor products to either a licensed wholesale or retail dealer may apply to the Secretary to be relieved of paying the tax imposed on the vapor products shipped to either a wholesale dealer or retail dealer.

+Once granted permission, a manufacturer may choose not to pay the tax until otherwise notified by the Secretary, but is not relieved from filing a report as required by G.S.
+105-113.39B.
+To be relieved of payment of the tax imposed, a manufacturer must comply with the requirements set by the Secretary.

-Permission granted to a manufacturer to be relieved of paying the tax also applies to an integrated wholesale dealer with whom the manufacturer is an affiliate.
-A manufacturer must notify the Secretary of any integrated wholesale dealer with whom it is an affiliate when the manufacturer applies to the Secretary to be relieved of paying the tax and when an integrated wholesale dealer becomes an affiliate of the manufacturer after the Secretary has given the manufacturer permission to be relieved of paying the tax.
+If a manufacturer has been relieved of paying tax, the permission granted to be relieved of paying the tax also applies to an integrated wholesale dealer with whom the manufacturer is an affiliate.
+A manufacturer must notify the Secretary of any integrated wholesale dealer with whom it is an affiliate when the manufacturer applies to the Secretary for permission to be relieved of paying the tax and when an integrated wholesale dealer becomes an affiliate of the manufacturer after the Secretary has given the manufacturer permission to be relieved of paying the tax.

-Integrated wholesale dealers may not sell, borrow, loan, or exchange non-tax-paid tobacco products other than cigarettes to, from, or with other integrated wholesale dealers.
+A licensed wholesale dealer may not sell, borrow, loan, or exchange non-tax-paid tobacco products to, from, or with another licensed wholesale dealer and an integrated wholesale dealer may not sell, borrow, loan, or exchange non-tax-paid tobacco products to, from, or with another integrated wholesale dealer.

-If a person is both a manufacturer of cigarettes and a wholesale dealer of tobacco products other than cigarettes and the person is granted permission under G.S.
-105-113.10 to be relieved of paying the cigarette excise tax, the permission also applies to the tax imposed on tobacco products other than cigarettes.
+If a person is both a manufacturer of cigarettes and a wholesale dealer of tobacco products and the person is granted permission under G.S.
+105-113.10 to be relieved of paying the cigarette excise tax, the permission also applies to the tax imposed on tobacco products.
 A cigarette manufacturer who becomes a wholesale dealer after receiving permission to be relieved of the cigarette excise tax must notify the Secretary of the permission received under G.S.
 105-113.10 when applying for a license as a wholesale dealer.

-Other tobacco products sold to the federal government and its instrumentalities, such as the Armed Forces Exchange Services, are exempt from the excise tax.
+Other tobacco products sold to the Federal Government and its instrumentalities, such as the Armed Forces Exchange Services, are exempt from the excise tax.
 However, to qualify for exemption, sales of other tobacco products by such services must be limited to members of the armed forces and their dependents who hold identification cards entitling them to make purchases through armed forces exchange services.

-Whenever tax-exempt deliveries of other tobacco products are made by dealers to armed forces exchange services, the dealer must require a duly receipted invoice or copy thereof from the governmental agent designated to accept delivery.
+Whenever tax-exempt deliveries of other tobacco products are made by dealers to Armed Forces Exchange Services, the dealer must require a duly receipted invoice or copy thereof from the governmental agent designated to accept delivery.